glott/vATISLoad/README.md

 - For example, a person signed onto a `ZOA`, `NCT`, `SFO`, `OAK`, `SJC`, `SMF`, or `RNO` position would be patched to the `Oakland ARTCC (ZOA)`.

 - This does not work in the other direction - a `San Francisco ATCT (SFO)` vATIS profile would only be selected for a `SFO` controller.

+- Submit a pull request to add additional facility patching data.

+###  Replacements

+- Replacements are defined in the [vATISLoadConfig.json](https://github.com/glott/vATISLoad/blob/main/vATISLoadConfig.json) file.

+- Replacements allow text to be stripped/modified from a D-ATIS to make it more suitable to regular usage.

+- Each listed text will be replaced by the defined replacements.

+- Regex replacements are supported by including `%r` at the beginning of the replacement section (`%r` will be stripped out in the actual replacement).
+See `KMIA` or `KFLL` for valid regex replacement examples.

+- Replacements occur before any contractions are replaced in the text.

+- Submit a pull request to add additional replacement data.